SensorLogicInc/snodar-releases/user_guides/gateway_cloud_connect_guide.md

 :--------------------------------------:|:---------------------------------------------:|:---------------------------------------:
 ![](images/dashboard_edit_group.PNG)    |  ![](images/dashboard_link_mobile_device.PNG) |  ![](images/dasboard_link_code.PNG)

+>  Note, you have 2 minutes before this code expires and you will need to generate a new one, so it is helpful to open up the [`Group`](https://app.snodar.io/groups/) Dashboard link on your mobile device and copy the code directly into your mobile clipboard to then use within the Mobile App.

 ### __Mobile App Setup__

 -1.
 Power the SNOdar sensor, according to the [User Guide](README.md), and start the Mobile App in your mobile device.
 Connect to the SNOdar unit via BLE.